GetSmallAI/local_llm_hangouts/README.md

 # Local LLM Hangouts

-A tiny Rust CLI for checking the next Local LLM Hangouts meetup details.
+A tiny Rust CLI for checking the next Local LLM Hangout Morgan has planned.

 ## How it works